 After the start of a term, to withdraw from the College at any time prior to five (5) working days before the first day of final exams for day/evening classes during a regular semester (three days during the summer), a student must contact a counselor who will initiate the withdrawal.
 Students in Distance Learning courses must contact a counselor to initiate the withdrawal by the date designated on the College Calendar .
 (NOTE: This date is earlier than the date for on-campus classes).
 The grade at the time of withdrawal from the College will be "W" in all classes in which the student has not been dropped with a "WP" or "WF" for excessive absences.
-It is the responsibility of the student to complete and return the Withdrawal Form to the Counseling Office within twenty-four (24) hours.
+It is the responsibility of the student to complete and return the completed Withdrawal Form to the Counseling Office within twenty-four (24) hours of initiation of withdrawing.

 Credit for Prior Learning

 Prior Learning Assessment (PLA) is an individualized process that offers students the opportunity to earn college credit for the knowledge, training, and skills previously learned through a broad range of experiences.
 It is designed to encourage degree completion by awarding credit for College level learning that a student has acquired prior to enrolling at Hinds.
 PLA refers to all the processes the College uses to review and evaluate evidence of learning and to award academic credit.
 Hinds adheres to the guidelines established by the Council of Adult and Experiential Learning (CAEL) for recognizing and assessing prior learning.
 Questions about Prior Learning Credit may be addressed to firstname.lastname@example.org.